EnergyMap/EnergyMap/README.md

 # EnergyMap

 Mapping co2-emissions of buildings all over the world.
-This application requires a Linux environment with bash in order to function.
+This application requires a Linux environment with bash in order to function (because it relies on using subprocesses).
 The load_data-function requires Docker on the PATH.

 For downloading data (assuming you run python with the command 'python3'):